jacobshih/notes/docker/docker_examples.md

 <a name="create_ubuntu_1604_container_for_hc1892_sdk" />

 ### create a ubuntu 16.04 container for hc1892 sdk
-1. create a dockerfile for meson build system.
+1. create a dockerfile for hc1892 sdk.
 ```
 FROM ubuntu:16.04
 MAINTAINER jacob_shih